 Neil Paterson, the Police Assistant Commissioner of Victoria Police met with media representatives to talk about the latest cases.
 The Commissioner said that Australia is very strict with corruption and match-fixing.
 As we have recently learned, the Australian police also have their eyes on Counter-Strike and Overwatch professional teams as well.
 It’s very likely more high level arrests of Esports related people are forthcoming.

 Commissioner Paterson also noted that while Australia has a very liberal approach to the online gaming industry, corruption and match-fixing, could transform a healthy environment into an ugly one.
-Corruption cases may even tarnish the reputations of legal and honest pokies, who are abiding by the law.
+Corruption cases may give shade to legal and honest Australian online pokies, who are abiding by the law.
 That’s why Neil Paterson promised to Australians that police would do their best to arrest corrupt people, behind the match making schemes and leave honest Australian gaming platforms alone.

 Reason for match-fixing